-Wings are dried, then coated in baking powder.
+Wings are pat dry with paper towels to remove moisture, then coated in baking powder.
 They are then placed on a wire rack so that the air circulates underneath the wings as well, and baked at a low temperature to dry out the skin and render off most of the fat.

 Then the wings are baked at a high temperature to brown and crisp the skin.
-The end result are some fantastically crispy baked wings.
+The end result is some fantastically crispy baked wings.

-These wings are perfect as is or glazed with sauce.
-They are great as an appetizer for parties, game day food and more.
+This chicken wings recipe is great as an appetizer for parties, game day food, and more.
 I will definitely be making these again and will have to make more next time.
 I polished off six wings before I even took a photo!

 Crispiest Baked Chicken Wings

 - 3 lbs chicken wings defrosted and patted dry with paper towels (I purchased ones already separated into first and second wing sections but you can also use full wings and separate them)

 - 1/2 tsp salt

 - 1 1/2 tbsp baking powder not baking soda!

 - Preheat oven to 250°F. Line a large baking sheet (half sheet pan size works) with foil.
 Place a cooling wire rack on top and spray surface with cooking oil spray.

 - In a large bowl, add wings and sprinkle with salt and baking powder.
 Toss the wings until they are evenly coated in the baking powder and salt.